Quick Answer

 - Adaptive functioning, the ability to manage daily responsibilities, routines, and social interactions

 To qualify, the impairment in one or more of these mental functions must "markedly restrict" the person's ability to perform everyday activities.
-Markedly restricts means: the activity cannot be done, or takes 3x longer, and this applies at least 90% of the time.
+In plain language, this means the activity cannot be done, or it takes about 3x longer.
+CRA also expects the restriction to apply at least 90% of the time.

 What the CRA Assessor Is Looking For